Charting and Preparation For a Session

 5.)
 Check at least the last few days of notes

 6.)
-What is their AMPAC score?
-(This is a score reflecting how mobile the patient has been with nursing)
+What is their mobility score?
+Hospitals usually have a mobility assessment for how mobile the patient has been with nursing)

 • Has PT seen this patient yet?